LimeSurvey - the most popular

 Database in volumes

-If you want to preserve data in the event of a container deletion, or version upgrade, you can assign the MySQL data into a volume which maps to a directory in your host:
+If you want to preserve data in the event of a container deletion, or version upgrade, you can assign the MySQL data into a named volume:

 If you delete the container simply run again the above command.
 The installation page will appear again.
 Don't worry just put the same parameters as before and limesurvey will recognize the database.

-If you want to preserve the uploaded files in the event of a container deletion, or version upgrade, you can assign the upload folder into a volume which maps to a directory in your host:
+If you want to preserve the uploaded files in the event of a container deletion, or version upgrade, you can assign the upload folder into a named volume:

 If you delete the container simply run again the above command.
 The installation page will appear again.
 Don't worry just put the same parameters as before and limesurvey will recognize the database and the uploaded files including images.